 People with disabilities might have trouble reaching a light switch, picking up a dropped pencil or opening a door.
 Imagine having a dog that could do all of that and more.

-Our Skilled Companion Dogs are trained to work with an adult or child with a disability under the guidance of a facilitator.
-A facilitator is typically a parent, spouse or caregiver who handles and cares for the assistance dog, encourages a strong bond between the recipient and the Skilled Companion Dog, and is responsible for the customized training needs
+Our skilled companion dogs are trained to work with an adult or child with a disability under the guidance of a facilitator.
+A facilitator is typically a parent, spouse or caregiver who handles and cares for the assistance dog, encourages a strong bond between the recipient and the skilled companion dog, and is responsible for the customized training needs of the dog.

-Disabilities served include but are not limited to, cerebral palsy, muscular dystrophy, autism and Down syndrome.
+Disabilities served include, but are not limited to, cerebral palsy, muscular dystrophy, Spina Bifida and Spinal Muscular Atrophy.

 Watch how Canine Companions assistance dogs help children with autism.

 Watch our video of Virgina, George and Skilled Companion Elsey: